Whole Wheat Chocolate Chip Cookies with Oats

 Folate23 mcg39 mcg

-• Niacin (Vitamin B3) – belongs to the vitamin B group, and it is a soluble vitamin that doesn’t store in the body but instead gets eliminated in urine.
-Niacin is essential since it cooperates with over 400 enzymes in the body to support various reactions involved in obtaining energy from the food we ingest.
-It also has a vital role in DNA creation and repair and acts as an antioxidant.
+• Niacin (Vitamin B3): This vitamin is part of the B vitamin group.
+It doesn’t stay in the body; instead, it’s eliminated in urine.
+Niacin is important because it works with over 400 enzymes in the body to help turn food into energy.
+It also plays a key role in making and repairing DNA and acts as an antioxidant.

-• Minerals – our body needs them for the proper function of the brain, heart, muscles, and bones.
+• Minerals: Our bodies need minerals for the proper function of the brain, heart, muscles, and bones.

 Enriched White Flour and Bleached vs Unbleached White Flour